WMFO/Rivendell-Spinitron-Update/README.md

 under a 'fake' automated user.
 This user should be set up in Spinitron just like a regular user.
 We use a Macro cart on the Rivendell cart screen to turn Automation 'on' or 'off' and switch between the active DJ and the automation user.

-You may need to ask Tom at Spinitron to enable automation access (we had to, but the automation integration was in beta then).
+You need to ask Tom at Spinitron (tom@spinitron.com) to enable automation access.
+It is a security measure.
+When you ask for access, Spinitron configures an access control that allows only those machines that you nominate to log spins into your Spinitron database.

 Changelog
 ---------